oleduc/TheCapital/README.md

 ## Contributing

-All contributions are welcome and encouraged.
+All contributions are welcomed and encouraged.
 Make sure to open an issue or comment on an existing issue to let us know that you intend to work on something :)

 ## Source setup